 CHRIST THE CENTER OF OUR FAITH

 “who alone is immortal and who lives in approachable light, whom no one has seen or can see.”
-(I Tim 6:16)
+(1 Timothy 6:16)

 God in his infinite power and transcendence would normally be completely inaccessible!
-But Christ is both human and he is God, God in every sense of the word.
-And it is through Christ that we can see God, as he was and is the visible expression of the invisible God.
+But Christ is the visible expression of the invisible God.
+It’s through Christ that we can see God, as he is both human and God, God in every sense of the word.

 No one has ever seen God, but the one and only Son, who is himself God and is in closest relationship with the Father, has made him known.
 (John 1:18)

 Jesus Christ is also the mediator between God and the human race.
 Only through Christ can we approach God.
 Without him, even our prayers don’t reach God because God is too remote and powerful.

 Was Christ revealed to the Old Testament believers?

 The Old Testament faithful knew Christ, though from a more obscure view.
 Before Christ was born into the world as a human, he was the:

 - “Mighty God, Everlasting Father” (Isaiah 9:6)